-Council uses the New Zealand Census "Usual Resident Population" data for population calculations.
-In the inter-Census years, Council uses population estimates developed for Council's 2015 Long Term Plan.
+The Council uses the New Zealand Census "Usual Resident Population" data for population calculations.
+In the inter-Census years, the Council uses population estimates developed for the Council's 2015 Long Term Plan.
 To calculate the per capita consumption, the census area units are overlaid with the water supply area boundaries and populations allocated to DMAs and Water supply schemes.

-Council now enlists .ID to provide population projections. .ID used a similar process to estimate population by overlaying their forecasts over the water supply boundaries.
+The Council now enlists.ID to provide population projections.
+It used a similar process to estimate population by overlaying their forecasts over the water supply boundaries.